-Finding: Complies with Condition.
 With the conditions of approval, the development of the site will comply with the adopted criteria, resulting in protection of the historic value of the district.
 The proposed new homes have been designed using elements of the Vernacular style with small building footprints.
-This approach to new construction will help to create contextual cohesiveness along 4th Ave.

-and within the Canemah Historic District.
-However, the new development is going to significantly increase the density along 4th Ave. and create a cottage development in the Canemah Historic District, which does not currently have any cottage developments.
+This approach to new construction will help to create contextual cohesiveness along 4th Ave. and within the Canemah Historic District.
+However, the new development will increase the density along 4th Ave. and create a cottage development in the Canemah Historic District, which does not currently have any cottage developments.